klaythompson011/surfs_up/README.md

 ###
 •	Average Temperature: Average temperature in June is approximately 75 degrees as compared to 71 degrees in December.

 •	Minimum Temperature: Minimum temperature in June is 64 degrees as compared to 56 degrees in December.

 •	Maximum Temperature: Maximum temperature in June is 85 degrees as compared to 83 degrees in December.

+Tables below show results for the month of June and December, respectively.

 ![surfs_up](Resources/Image2.png) ![surfs_up](Resources/Image3.png)